darius/500lines/bytecode-compiler/bytecompiler.rewrite.md

     class StubScope: freevars, cellvars, derefvars = (), (), ()

-(For the first time, we're seeing stub code that will be superseded later in this chapter in a fancier version of the compiler.
-All along, this code has been within waving distance of my actual first seed, but more polished, but also distorted some by foreknowledge: keeping the parts to be rewritten grouped in just a few definitions.)
+(For the first time, we're seeing stub code that will be superseded in a fancier version of the compiler.
+We'll return here later!)

-    # in the code generator:
+Our `CodeGen` visitor will have:

+- `visit_X` methods that are used to handle each type of AST node.
+- Tables to maintain the traversal state and helper methods to manipulate them

     class CodeGen(ast.NodeVisitor):

         def __init__(self, filename, scope):